top of page

 (Please do not ship these directly to The Yonkofa Project in GA, if you do, they end up having to pay shipping to get them to us. )

-There is no rush to get items to us for The Yonkofa Project.
+There is no rush to get items to us for The Yonkofa Project so we ask that packages are only shipped the 1st of the month.
 This is an ongoing project and items are always needed.
 Cargo containers go to Ghana on a rolling basis.

 Shipping Address